p2pu/detroit-digital/_guide/04_facilitator-tools-.md

 You’ll receive a confirmation email, which includes the link to your sign-up page and a number of other resources.
 The P2PU Welcome Committee (a mix of P2PU staff and community members) will be copied on the email; if you asked for any help on Step 5, someone will reach out to ensure that your concerns are addressed before the learning circle begins.

-You can watch a video about the process here: [https://youtu.be/860ITkW8WmU](https://youtu.be/860ITkW8WmU)

 ## [Management Page](https://docs.p2pu.org/tools-and-resources/tools-for-learning-circles/managing-learning-circles)